Here’s what you need to know about dealing with mosquitoes in New York City including facts, prevention, control, and treatment.

 There are over 3,000 species of mosquitoes in the world, and approximately 70 of them are known to live in New York.
 Contrary to popular belief, the majority of mosquito species do not feed on people.
-If you live in NYC or Long Island, there are 2 main species of mosquitoes that are likely to bite you:
+If you live in NYC or Long Island, there are a few species of mosquitoes that are likely to bite you:

 Culex pipiens is a type of permanent water mosquito, which lays batches of egg “rafts” in bodies of standing water.
-Aedes albopictus is a type of floodwater mosquito that lays its eggs in soil or containers, which hatch once rain or flooding causes the water level to rise.
+Aedes albopictus and Aedes sollicitans are floodwater mosquitoes that lays their eggs in soil or containers, which hatch once rain or flooding causes the water level to rise.

 Culex and Aedes mosquitoes can appear very similar, but you can identify Aedes mosquitoes by the black and white patches on their bodies.